 MOL 425 Infection: Biology, Burden, Policy (also WWS 355) Spring STN

-This course will examine fundamental determinants of human microbe interaction at the biological and ecological aspects.
-The focus will be on major global infectious diseases, their burden of illness, and policy challenges for adequate prevention and control.
-Each infectious agent will be discussed in terms of its mechanism of pathogenesis, disease progression, epidemiology, as well as strategies for its control.
+This course will examine fundamental determinants of human microbe interaction at the biological and ecological levels.
+The focus will be on major global infectious diseases, their burden of illness and policy challenges for adequate prevention and control.
+Each infectious agent will be discussed in terms of its biology, mechanisms of pathogenesis, and epidemiology, as well as strategies for its control.
 Specific emphasis will be placed on the public health aspects of each disease.
-Prerequisite: MOL 101, 214, 215, or permission of instructor.
+Prerequisite: MOL 101/214/215, or permission of instructor.
 Two 90-minute lectures.
 A. Mahmoud, T. Shenk

 MOL 433 Biotechnology (also CBE 434) Spring STN

-This course will consider the principles, development, outcomes and future directions on therapeutic application of biotechnology, with particular emphasis on the interplay between basic research and clinical experience.
+This course will consider the principles, development, outcomes and future directions of therapeutic application of biotechnology, with particular emphasis on the interplay between basic research and clinical experience.
 Topics to be discussed include production of hormones and other therapeutic proteins, gene therapy, oncolytic viruses, and stem cells.
 Reading will be from the primary literature.
+Prerequisite: MOL 214/215.
 J. Flint

 MOL 435 Pathogenesis and Bacterial Diversity Not offered this year

 An examination of current topics exploring the microbial world with emphasis on signal transduction, and the molecular basis for bacterial diversity and their roles in bacterial pathogenesis.
 Topics will include the regulation of cell division and sporulation, quorum sensing, mechanisms of microbial differentiation, evolution of communicable diseases, molecular mechanisms of pathogenesis, and identification of virulence factor and immunization.
-Two lectures, one preceptorial.
-Prerequisites: 214, 215, or permission of instructor.
+Two lectures, one precept.
+Prerequisites: MOL214/215, or permission of instructor.
 Staff

 MOL 437 Computational Neuroscience (see NEU 437)

-MOL 440 Genome Integrity and Human Disease Spring STN
+MOL 440 Genome Integrity and Human Disease Fall STN

 MOL 447 Neuroimmunology: Immune Molecules in Normal Brain Function and Neuropathology (also NEU 447) Spring STN